Astroneeor/OT-2_cell_automation/README.md

 # 🧫 Cell Automation with Opentrons OT-2

-Welcome to my OT-2 learning and automation hub!
-This repository contains a growing collection of protocols, tools, and functions designed to automate **cell culturing workflows** using the [Opentrons OT-2](https://opentrons.com/ot-2) robot and Python API.
+Welcome to my OT-2 learning and automation hub for resources and journey This repository contains a growing collection of protocols, tools, and functions designed to automate **cell culturing workflows** using the [Opentrons OT-2](https://opentrons.com/ot-2) robot and Python API.

 ---